 Joint mobilisations are a form of manual therapy.
-Gentle passive movements work through Maitland’s grading system and can restore range of motion and function, and reduce pain.
-Following an examination and assessment, the restricted range of motion is worked into whilst the injured joint is fully supported.
+Gentle passive movements work through Maitland’s grading system.
+This helps restore joint movement, function, and reduce pain.
+Following an examination and assessment, the restricted joint is mobilised with the aim of increasing its movement.
 They may sound daunting but the results can be fantastic.

 There are 5 grades of motion.
 Each determines the amount of movement targeted during the treatment.

 - Grade 1 – small movements of the spine or joint within the joints resistance.

 - Grade 2 – larger movements of the spine or joint still within the joints resistance.

 - Grade 3 – large movements of the spine or joint performed into the joints resistance.